boschmemssolutions/SMI240-Android-HAL/README.md

 ## Legacy HAL <a name=legacyHal></a>

-smi240 legacy hal is a custom specific implmentaion, which runs on a specific Linux Plattform of the custom instead on Andorid.
+SMI240 legacy HAL implements sensor HAL v1.0 Interface.
+It runs on Linux platform instead on Android.
 For more information please refer to [HAL sensors-1.0](https://source.android.com/devices/sensors/hal-interface)

-smi240 HAL supports data synchronization feature of smi240 sensor only and shall be used with [smi240 kernel driver](https://github.com/boschmemssolutions/SMI240-Linux-Driver-IIO) based on Linux Input Framework.

 ## Usage

-smi240 HAL is a shared lib, compatable with android sensor 1.0 specification.
+SMI240 HAL is a shared lib, compatible with android sensor 1.0 specification.
 There are two ways to compile/build the lib.

 ### build with Android SDK